evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ## Performance

 With overboost, the Fisker Ocean Extreme reaches a maximum power of 415 kW (564 hp / 557 bhp).
 Without overboost, it provides a strong 344 kW (468 hp / 461 bhp).
-The maxium torque is at 737 Nm (544 ft-lb).
+The maxium torque is at 737 Nm (544 lb-ft).
 This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 4 seconds and reaches a top speed of 205 km/h (127 mph), showcasing its impressive performance.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 113 kWh and a net usable capacity of 106,5 kWh, providing an 6,5 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 113 kWh and a net usable capacity of 106,5 kWh, providing an 6,5 kWh buffer (5.8%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 707 to 701 km (439-436 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 15.1 kWh/100 km for the base model and 15.2 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.